lauracutting/typetune/_posts/2020-10-28-groovy-baby.md

 * His work often involved wrapping words around fixed, free-flowing areas in order to fill up space.
 Fluid block lettering style that became synonymous with the '60s
 * He created iconic posters for artists such as Jefferson Airplane, Otis Reading, and the Grateful Dead

-  * Example: In this poster for an Otis Rush concert
+  * Example: In this poster for an Otis Rush concert almost every available space is occupied by

-    every inch of space taken up with undulating, free-flowing, Art Nouveau influenced lines, vibrant colours and Alfred Roller inspired lettering
+    free moving Art Nouveau inspired lines, bold colours and Alfred Roller inspired lettering.
+Initially the poster was rejected due to its barely legible lettering to which Wilson reponded, "They'll stop to read it because they can't read it."
+Targeted marketing at its finest.

     ![Wes Wilson, Otis Rush at the Fillmore (1967)](../uploads/wes-wilson-poster.jpg "Wes Wilson, Otis Rush at the Fillmore (1967)")